 How to Enable Android Auto Developer Mode 2026

-- Access advanced Android Auto configuration tools.
+• Access advanced Android Auto configuration tools.

-- Enable sideloaded apps like media or video players.
+• Enable sideloaded apps like media or video players.

-- Fix connection issues.
+• Fix connection issues.

-- Use wireless Android Auto adapters properly.
+• Use wireless Android Auto adapters properly.

 What is Android Auto Developer Mode?

-Enabling this mode does not permanently change your car system.
-It simply unlocks advanced settings on your phone that are normally hidden.
+Enabling Android Auto Developer Mode does not make any changes to your car system.
+It just unlocks some settings, on your Android Auto phone that are usually hidden.

 Why you need Developer Mode in 2026